Security

 Network & DNS: secure resolvers, DoH/DoT

-Use security-focused resolvers (e.g., Quad9) and log DNS to SIEM.
+Use security-focused resolvers and log DNS to SIEM.
 Enable DoH/DoT, restrict egress DNS, and pin resolvers on endpoints.
 Add SWG/SASE/TLS inspection under policy and law.

 Email & SaaS: DMARC enforcement, phishing defense, DLP

-Implement SPF+DKIM+DMARC at quarantine/reject, monitor look-alike domains, enable BIMI, add report-phish button and just-in-time training.
+Implement SPF, DKIM, and DMARC at quarantine or reject.
+Monitor look-alike domains, enable BIMI, add report-phish, and deliver just-in-time training.
 Use CASB/DLP, restrict OAuth, and enforce session controls for unmanaged devices.

 Wi-Fi & NAC: WPA3-Enterprise, 802.1X, guest isolation

-Adopt WPA3-Enterprise with EAP-TLS; avoid shared PSKs.
-Use RADIUS with per-user certs and isolate BYOD/IoT on separate VLANs with mDNS/SSDP controls.
+Adopt WPA3-Enterprise with EAP-TLS.
+Use RADIUS with per-user certificates and isolate BYOD and IoT on separate VLANs with mDNS and SSDP controls.
 Disable WPS and monitor rogue APs.

 Segmentation & firewalls: VLANs, VRF-Lite, micro-segmentation